JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 13. [Doodcraft](https://reverb.com/shop/dood-craft-guitars)
 14. Tagima $700+ Made in Brazil (Added Feb 2020)
 15. Gianand Ribelle - really cool ash, chambered option, custom configurable less than $1k for basic model (Added Feb 2020)
-16. Texas Toast - Daily Driver like a Tele LT$1k (Small builder) - otherwise they are boutique
+16. Texas Toast - Daily Driver like a Tele LT$1k (Small builder) - otherwise they are boutique - They just went to $1250 but are still awesome.
+They are also advertised to be light
-17. CMG - US Builder for near LT$1k with thick masked flame binding
 18. Burny (MIJ or MIK)
+19. Sire

 Heres a video about great guitars like this [Great Non-Gibson Gibsons](https://www.youtube.com/watch?v=4aljGgg70Pg)